-The Rhode Island Senate has introduced a resolution welcoming the Narragansett Council of Scouting America to the State House and celebrating February as Scouting Month.
+The Rhode Island Senate has introduced a resolution welcoming the Narragansett Council of Scouting America to the State House and celebrating Scouting Month in February.
 The Narragansett Council, established in 1910, is a significant youth development organization in the region, serving thousands of youth and promoting leadership, self-sufficiency, and community service.
 In 2024, the Council welcomed 1,487 new Scouts and their families, and its members contributed nearly 20,000 hours of community service, including food donations to local pantries.
-The resolution highlights the Council's commitment to inclusivity, particularly for disadvantaged families, and its various programs that foster youth development and environmental education.
+The resolution highlights the Council's commitment to inclusivity, particularly for disadvantaged families, and its role in providing enriching programs and outdoor experiences for youth across Rhode Island.

-Additionally, the resolution acknowledges the Narragansett Council's successful camping programs, including Camp Yawgoog and the Adventure Base Camp at Camp Champlin, which provide enriching experiences for youth year-round.
-The Scouts are also proposing a new Leadership and Program Center at Camp Champlin to enhance their offerings and accommodate more programs, particularly during inclement weather.
-The resolution expresses gratitude to the Scouts and their volunteer leaders for their positive contributions to the community and encourages continued support for their initiatives.
+Additionally, the resolution acknowledges the Narragansett Council's successful camping programs, including Camp Yawgoog and the Adventure Base Camp at Camp Champlin, which serve thousands of Scouts and families each year.
+The Scouts are also proposing a new Leadership and Program Center at Camp Champlin to enhance their offerings and provide year-round programming.
+The resolution expresses gratitude for the positive impact the Scouts and their leaders have on the community and recognizes the value of the educational opportunities they provide.
+The Senate has authorized the Secretary of State to transmit a certified copy of the resolution to the Scout Executive and CEO of the Narragansett Council.

 Introduced By: Senators Acosta, Dimitri, Felag, Ujifusa, Rogers, de la Cruz, Paolino.
 Date Introduced: February 25.
 Referred To: Recommended for Immediate Consideration.